 - In order to improve insurability, volunteer lawyers, title professionals, and representatives from the Mayor’s office and the Collector of Revenue have formed a Clear Title Task Force to improve reinvestment and ensure clear titles for purchasers.

 If you are looking for a city with a young, exciting, and diverse population, fantastic nightlife, exceptional amenities, and iconic views, you’ll love St. Louis -- and so will your tenants.
 This is a market with tremendous, long-term potential for increasing rental and property appreciation plus the kind of growth that will keep those properties filled for years to come.

 Check the map

 Ready to start looking in the St. Louis investment market?
 The Roofstock marketplace has a variety of vetted, single-family rental properties in the St. Louis area and new properties are being added all the time.
-Our heatmap color-codes areas of the city according to the Roofstock Neighborhood Rating, which helps you evaluate the risk and return potential of neighborhoods (learn more about our Neighborhood Rating here).
+Our heatmap color-codes areas of the city according to the Roofstock Neighborhood Rating, which helps you evaluate the risk and return potential of neighborhoods (learn more about Roofstock's Neighborhood Rating here).